-Believe it or not, you don’t need to go to a salon to get a gel manicure.
+Believe it or not, you don’t need to take a trip to the salon to get a gel manicure.
 With the correct tools, you can DIY gel nails from the comfort of your home.
-If you always seem to smudge your regular polish or just hate waiting for it to dry, gel lacquer might just be a better choice.
+If you always seem to smudge your regular polish or just hate waiting for it to dry, gel polish might just be a better choice for you.

-“Regular nail polish requires 20-30 minutes of air-drying time and can still be smudged or dented in the hours after application,” explains Christina Kao, co-founder of Le Mini Macaron, a brand that offers at-home gel manicure kits.
+“Regular nail polish requires 20 to 30 minutes of air-drying time and can still be smudged or dented in the hours after application,” explains Christina Kao, co-founder of Le Mini Macaron, a brand that offers at-home gel manicure kits.
 “Gel polish contains a special polymer that must be cured under an LED light, which allows it to harden and become instantly dry.”

 Can I Give Myself a Gel Manicure at Home?

 Yes!
 As long as you have the correct tools, you can give yourself a gel manicure without having to set foot into a salon.
 According to Kao, DIY gel manicures are great options for those who want glossy nails, chip-free results and long-lasting durability.

 What Supplies Do I Need to Do My Own Gel Nails?

 For the perfect at-home gel manicure, Kao says there are five tools you’ll need: an LED lamp, gel polish, a cuticle stick, a nail file and remover wraps for when you want to remove the polish.

 “The cuticle stick will push your cuticles back beforehand, and the nail file is needed to file the surface of your nails before applying the first coat of polish,” says Kao.
 “This helps the polish adhere better to your nails and makes your manicure last even longer.”

 Instead of buying each element separately, we recommend one of the starter kits from Le Mini Macaron, like the Le Maxi La Vie En Bloom Deluxe Gel Manicure Set, which includes everything you’ll need for a seamless DIY gel manicure.